-Our on-campus open days give you the chance to hear more about our two new undergraduate courses, meet staff and students, visit the Medical School, tour the campus and get a real feel for life at Warwick.
+Our open days give you the chance to hear more about our two new undergraduate courses, meet staff and students, and get a real feel for life at Warwick.
 Usually, we hold four on-campus open days per year in June and October.
 Due to current coronavirus restrictions these are being held virtually.

 (Please note: We do not offer an undergraduate entry medical programme and we hold separate open days for our graduate only entry MB ChB medical course.)

 Taster Days and Outreach Events

 Our open days are a great way to get a broad overview of our courses but we understand that some of our prospective students can’t make our open days or want the opportunity to find out more about the Medical School and our courses.
-As such, we also hold a range of Taster Days and off-campus events throughout the year.
+As such, we also hold a range of Taster Days and offer sessions at other key events throughout the year.

 If you want to find out what life as a Warwick Medical School science student could be like, our Taster Days are a great way to get a hands-on experience of the course and meet Warwick Medical School students and staff.
 Our Taster Days typically run between 10.00am and 3.30pm and places must be booked in advance.

 We hold regular live online chats where you can chat to members of our course teams and ask any questions you may have.
-If you'd like to attend a chat please register your interest and we'll let you know when the next session is booked.
+Please register your interest and we'll let you know when the next session is booked.